-The Company's primary revenue source is from the sale of the LivePerson services, which is conducted within one operating segment.
+The Company's primary revenue source is from the sale of the LivePerson services under the brand name Timpani, which is conducted within one operating segment.
 The Company's product development staff, help desk and online sales support are located in Israel.